 The fragrance journey offered us an impressive boozy beginning, a glorious oriental & cocoa heart, and a sexy dark woody dry down.
 Compliments and admiration are guaranteed from both sexes.

-The journey is now completed with ample satisfaction.
-Bvlgari Man In Black Essence is an olfactory happiness switch, my signature switch.
+The journey is now complete with ample satisfaction.
+Bvlgari Man In Black Essence is an olfactory happiness switch.

 Longevity (h) ..............9.0 (up to 9~10 hours with 3 sprays on skin)

 Sillage (ft)....................9.0 (6~7 ft with 2.5 h of good projection)

 Usability......................8.5 (High; Not suitable for any hot temperature event)